NASSIM-47/caravel_soc_integration/README.md

 | :exclamation: Important Note            |
 |-----------------------------------------|

-## Please fill in your project documentation in this README.md file
+ fill in your project documentation in this README.md file

-Refer to [README](docs/source/index.md) for this sample project documentation.